composor/composi/docs/jsx.md

   </aside>
 )

-//Now that we have some custom tags, we can use them as follows:
+// Now that we have some custom tags, we can use them as follows:

 const fruitsList = new Component({
   root: '#fruit-list',